COVID-19 Case Numbers Down, Death Toll Continues to Climb

 On Tuesday, March 31, 2020, it was reported Anderson County had its first confirmed case of the virus.

 The number of active cases and fatalities per county – for those counties surrounding Houston and Anderson Counties – as of Sept.
-16 showed: Angelina – 1,135 active cases and 350 fatalities, last week there were 1,534 active cases with 334 fatalities; Cherokee – 219 active cases and 179 fatalities, last week there were 274 active cases with 170 fatalities; Freestone –171 active cases and 60 fatalities, last week there were 223 active cases with 58 fatalities; Henderson – 1,573 active cases and 289 fatalities, last week there were 1,565 active cases with 267 fatalities; Leon – 185 active cases and 59 fatalities, last week there were 250 active cases with 53 fatalities; Madison – 83 active cases and 40 fatalities, last week there were 115 active cases with 40 fatalities; Trinity – 126 active cases and 48 fatalities, last week there were 165 active cases with 45 fatalities; and Walker – 294 active case and 160 fatalities, last week there were 427 active cases with 154 fatalities.
+30 showed: Angelina – 946 active cases and 361 fatalities, last week there were 1,135 active cases with 350 fatalities; Cherokee – 149 active cases and 189 fatalities, last week there were 219 active cases with 179 fatalities; Freestone –126 active cases and 63 fatalities, last week there were 171 active cases with 60 fatalities; Henderson – 1,753 active cases and 297 fatalities, last week there were 1,573 active cases with 289 fatalities; Leon – 161 active cases and 60 fatalities, last week there were 185 active cases with 59 fatalities; Madison – 68 active cases and 42 fatalities, last week there were 83 active cases with 40 fatalities; Trinity – 74 active cases and 49 fatalities, last week there were 126 active cases with 48 fatalities; and Walker – 170 active case and 163 fatalities, last week there were 294 active cases with 160 fatalities.

 The Messenger first started tracking the spread of the virus in the East Texas area on Wednesday, March 25 of last year.
 At that time, TxDSHS reported 974 confirmed cases of the Coronavirus Disease and 12 deaths throughout the Lone Star State.